dancingCamel/WHO-Mortality-Data-API/README.md

 - WHO Age format codes and their meanings
 - WHO Infant age format codes and their meanings
 - Country populations (from 1950)
-- ICD-10 codes and description
+- ICD codes and description (currently only ICD-10)
-- Mortality (cause of death) statistics (from 2005)
+- Mortality (cause of death) statistics (from 1998 for certain countries)
 - Mortality (cause of death) statistics adjusted for population